Quasi-stationary solutions in non-Hermitian systems: Quasi-stationary solutions

 \section{Quasi-stationary solutions}

 Consider a non-Hermitian tight-binding lattice with asymmetric hopping.
-The complex field amplitude $\ds{ \psi_j }$ at site $j$ is governed
+The time-independent complex field amplitude $\ds{ \psi_j }$ at site $j$ is governed

-where $\ds{ j=1,2,...,N }$ and $\ds{N+1}$ is the total number of lattice sites, $\ds{ 0\leq \gamma<1 }$ is the non-Hermitian degree and $\ds{ E }$ are energy eigenvalues.
-This is a second order linear homogeneous recurrence relation.
-The most general solution of Eq. (\ref{8291bdool}) for $\ds{\gamma\neq0}$ is then given by
+where $\ds{ j=1,2,...,N }$ and $\ds{N}$ is the total number of lattice sites, $\ds{ 0\leq \gamma<1 }$ is the non-Hermitian degree and $\ds{ E }$ are energy eigenvalues.
+This equation is a second order linear homogeneous recurrence relation and its most general solution is given by